Skip to main content

 • Storage cost amortization: A feature in the cost calculator that spreads storage costs over time, reducing upfront expenses.

-• Throughput: The rate at which transactions are processed by the network.
+• Throughput: The rate at which transactions are processed by the network, measured in transactions per second (TPS).

 • Throughput simulator: A system that models the transaction processing rate of Cardano nodes, aligned with the Leios framework.